Antergos/autobuild_script/README.md

 These images, will be available from http://mirrors.antergos.com/iso/testing.
 In the same folder, a build.log will be available with buildings logs, separated stdout from stderr.

-Place antergos_autobuild.config in /etc
+Place auta.config in /etc
-Place autobuild_antergos.sh and build_execute.sh in /usr/bin
+Place auta.sh and auta-build.sh in /usr/bin
-Run /usr/bin/autobuild_antergos.sh
+Run /usr/bin/auta.sh